openintegrationhub/openintegrationhub.github.io/docs/6 - ReferenceDocumentation/Data Models/Documents/Document Model.md

 ### Business services creating documents

-In addition to systems that have been specifically designed to capture, store, deliver and manage documents and information, there are additional services that have been designed in order to produce content.
+In addition to systems that have been specifically designed to capture, store, deliver and manage documents and information, there are external services that have been designed in order to produce content.

 | Service/ System | Sample document types                   |
 | --------------- | --------------------------------------- |